Cases & Controversies

 Collatos: No, I don't.

-Collatos was caught and, despite his attempts to play dumb, he must have known it.
-The prosecution and the judge were a little more confused; after the initial line of questioning, due to a technical trial rule, Gertner and I were required by the judge to indicate to him, at a hushed conference held at the side-bar of the judge’s bench outside the jurors’ earshot, the factual and legal basis for the cross-examination.
+Collatos was caught and, despite his attempts to play dumb, he must have realized it.
+The prosecution and the judge were a bit confused.
+After the initial line of questioning, due to a technical trial rule, Gertner and I were required by the judge to indicate to him, at a hushed conference held at the side-bar of the judge’s bench outside the jurors’ earshot, the factual and legal basis for the cross-examination.
 We described to the judge and the prosecution the whole sordid affair at LaBella’s—the threats, the basement, everything.

-The prosecutors erupted in outrage and anger.
-After all, here it was the defense that had engineered a sting, a tactic normally left for the prosecution team.
+The prosecutors erupted in outrage.
+After all, here it was the defense that had engineered the sting, a tactic normally left for the prosecution team.
 They tried to argue that the judge should exclude this evidence from the jury’s knowledge.
 They argued surprise.
-In reality, they must have known it was a lost cause, as Gertner and I had no legal or ethical obligation to report to them Collatos’s attempted extortion of Anzalone as soon as it happened.
+In reality, they must have known it was a lost cause, as Gertner and I had no legal or ethical obligation to report to them prior to the Collatos’s attempted extortion.
 We had merely given the feds a taste of their own medicine.

-Not to be outdone, the prosecution had one more chance at making their case: they could intimidate Viles and Wall—the two witnesses to Collatos’s testi-lying.
+Not to be outdone, the prosecution had one more chance to make their case: They could attempt to intimidate Viles and Wall—the two witnesses to Collatos’s “testi-lying.”
 To make their point, federal agents paid Viles a late-night visit at his girlfriend’s house, and implied that he was now under investigation for a number of crimes, including misprision of a felony, a statutory crime for failing to report a witnessed felony to the authorities.
 They made a similar visit to Wall.

-To Wall’s credit, the former DOJ prosecutor was not dissuaded from testifying: he took to the stand and described the LaBella incident.
-(We spared the paralegal this ugly task.)
-The prosecution’s case utterly destroyed, the jury acquitted.
+To Wall’s credit, the former DOJ prosecutor was not dissuaded from testifying: he took the witness stand and described the LaBella incident.
+(We spared the paralegal this task.)
+The prosecution’s case thus utterly destroyed, the jury acquitted.

-In the end, though, when fighting against the federal government, nearly all victories become at least partially Pyrrhic.
+In the end, however, when fighting against the federal government, nearly all victories become at least partially Pyrrhic.
 Kevin White was not indicted, but the fight to take him down convinced him to forego another run for mayor.
 He left office to take a job at Boston University.
-Anzalone, while vindicated in the eyes of the law, had to give up lawyering after FBI agents visited nearly every one of his clients in the course of the investigation; he took a job maintaining buildings owned or managed by his wife.
-And as for William Weld, despite his failure to get White, the media still portrayed him as a “crusading prosecutor.”
-He won the Massachusetts governorship in 1990, and was reelected four years later.
+Anzalone, while vindicated in the eyes of the law, had to give up lawyering after FBI agents visited nearly every one of his clients in the course of the investigation; he took a job maintaining buildings owned or managed by his wife Joanne, a real estate agent.
+As for Weld, despite his failure to get White, the media still portrayed him as a “crusading prosecutor.”
+He won the Massachusetts governorship in 1990 and was reelected four years later.

-But Weld’s quixotic attempt to gain the Republican presidential nomination failed, and he retreated to a lucrative practice in law and investments in New York.
-One of the prosecutors – Mark Wolf – went on to become a judge (later the Chief Judge) on the federal district court in Boston, while another – Robert Cordy – sits on the Supreme Judicial Court of Massachusetts.
+But Weld’s quixotic attempt to gain the Republican presidential nomination failed, and he retreated to a lucrative practice in law and investments in New York City.
+One of the prosecutors – Mark Wolf – went on to become a judge (later the Chief Judge) on the federal district court in Boston, while another – Robert Cordy – was appointed to the Supreme Judicial Court of Massachusetts.
 Gertner served for 14 years on the federal district court bench during which she enjoyed a comfortable relationship with Judge Wolf.
 (She left the federal bench in 2011 and took a position on the Harvard Law School faculty.)
-Gertner and I get together occasionally at a café (LaBella’s has long since disappeared from the landscape) to discuss this and that, but it’s hard each time not to remember how the Anzalone prosecution was wrecked by a dose of truth about the quality (or lack thereof) of the government’s chief witness.
+Gertner and I get together occasionally at a café or restaurant (LaBella’s has long since disappeared from the landscape) to discuss this and that, but it’s hard each time not to recall how the Anzalone prosecution was wrecked by a dose of truth about the quality (or lack thereof) of the government’s chief witness.

 Take-Your-Son-To-Work Day, '70s Style